namaldonado/cse15l-lab-reports/lab3.md

 --------
 ## Command-line option 2: `-iname`
 *Description:*
-> The `-iname` option is used to perform "case-insensitive search" based on patterns.
+> The `-iname` option is used to perform "case-insensitive" searches based on patterns.
 It allows us to find files and directories by their names.
 I think it's important to keep in mind, that it disregards the case of the letters.

-**Here is the first example of using `-iname`:**
+**1st Example:**
 ```
 find ./technical -iname "*government*"
 ```